ayucd/llm-on-sql/README.md

 2. The web app will then open in your browser where you can query the SQL database to get numerical answers!

 ## Sample Queries

+Here are a few sample queries and the corresponding answers by the search engine:

+**Sample Query 1**

+**Sample Query 2**

+**Sample Query 3**

+## Repository Structure

+* main.py: This is the main Streamlit application script.
+* llm_helper.py: This has all the LangChain code.
+* requirements.txt: The list of required Python packages for the project.
+* few_shots.py: Contains the few-shot prompts.
+* .env: Configuration file for storing the Google API key.

+## About the Author

+This search engine was built by me [Ayushi Chaudhary](https://github.com/ayucd).
+Feel free to reach out to me at ayucha.ap@gmail.com for any queries on the project.